Boston Swimming Pool Injury Lawyers

 - Paralysis

 Particularly, there is a significant danger in diving into a pool that is not deep enough to sustain a head-first dive.
-While safety regulations warn swimmers that diving is unsafe at a depth of fewer than ten feet, the depth of most public and private pools do not exceed six feet.
+While safety regulations warn swimmers that diving is unsafe at a depth of fewer than ten feet, the depth of most public and private pools does not exceed six feet.

 These incidents happen all over Massachusetts and can leave victims with injuries as well as costs for treatment.
 But an experienced personal injury attorney may be able to help victims fight for compensation if a property owner is found to have been negligent in maintaining or monitoring a swimming pool.